bparanj/crystal/computer/networking/frame.md

 The term "frame" in networking is used to describe a unit of data at the Data Link Layer (Layer 2) of the OSI (Open Systems Interconnection) model.
-There are a few reasons why this unit of data is called a "frame":
+Reasons why this is called a "frame":

 1. Encapsulation: A frame "frames" or encapsulates the data from higher layers.
 It adds a header and footer around the data, similar to how a picture frame surrounds an image.